revanthrallapalli/SQL-RVSP-Movies/README.md

 You are a data analyst and an SQL expert.
 You have to use SQL to analyze the given data and give recommendations to RSVP Movies based on the insights.
 For your convenience, the entire analytics process has been divided into four segments, where each segment leads to significant insights from different combinations of tables.
 The questions in each segment with business objectives are written in the script given below.

 # Data Set and Database Creation
+1. The dataset in Excel format can be downloaded.
+This file contains the tables and the ERD diagram to help you understand the relationship between those tables.
+2. Study the ERD closely so that you get an initial understanding of the relations and how data from different tables can be joined.
+3. Please download the SQL script file given containing all the commands and data required for the database creation using the Excel sheet above.
+4. You can run this script to load the data on the MySQL workbench and start with the querying exercises on the database.